 - Poor muscle recruitment

-Tailored injury prevention with our professional physical therapists in Pacific, MO will bring balance to your muscles.
+Personalized injury prevention with our knowledgeable physical therapists in Pacific, MO will bring balance to your muscles.

 Movement Dysfunction

-Movement dysfunction can result in poor balance and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
-It can be caused by many different musculoskeletal issues.
+Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
+Neurological issues, swelling, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
 It can lead to:

 - Muscle imbalance